Last updated: 02 January 2026

 For proving long periods of residence in the UK, the Home Office suggests:

-- annual bank statement or account summary, showing at least 6 months of payments received or spending in the UK
+- annual bank statements or account summary, showing at least 6 months of payments received or spending in the UK

 - employer letter confirming employment and evidence that the employer is genuine, for example, their Companies House number